inspec/inspec/docs/resources.rst

 interface -- DONE
 =====================================================
-Use the ``interface`` audit resource to test basic network adapter properties, such as name, status, state, address, and link speed (in MB/sec).
+Use the ``interface`` InSpec resource to test basic network adapter properties, such as name, status, state, address, and link speed (in MB/sec).

 * On |unix| and |linux| platforms, any value in the ``/sys/class/net/#{iface}`` directory may be tested.
 * On the |windows| platform, the ``Get-NetAdapter`` cmdlet returns the following values: ``Property Name``, ``InterfaceDescription``, ``Status``, ``State``, ``MacAddress``, ``LinkSpeed``, ``ReceiveLinkSpeed``, ``TransmitLinkSpeed``, and ``Virtual``, returned as a |json| object.